simonmichael/hledger/doc/developer-guide.md

 ## How to..

-Here are some suggested procedures to help us all quickly (re)engage with the project and get things done.
+Here are some suggested procedures to help you quickly (re)engage with the project and get things done.

 ### Suggest enhancements